 - Maintain a stable position: Keeping the feet apart with one leg slightly forward can help with balance.

-- Avoid bending the back when lifting: A person should not bend their back when lifting an object, instead bending at the knees to lift it.
+- Avoid bending the back: A person should keep the back straight when lifting an object, instead bending at the knees to lift it.

 - Avoid twisting: A person should avoid twisting the back while lifting heavy objects.